-Prof. Jose Cruz is currently an Associate Professor in Operations and Information Management at the University of Connecticut.
-He received his Ph.D. in Management Science from the University of Massachusetts in 2004.
+Professor Jose Cruz is an Associate Professor of Operations and Information Management and Associate Dean for Graduate Programs.
+Dr. Cruz’s teaching interests are in Business Analytics, Project Management, Operations Management, and Statistics.
 His research is multidisciplinary and combines his background and interests in management, engineering, computer systems, and applied mathematics.
 His general area is complex decision-making on network systems with a specific focus on global issues.
-He is especially interested in international financial networks with intermediaries and electronic transactions, global supply chain networks, and social and knowledge networks.
-The methodological tools that he utilizes are: variational inequalities, dynamical systems, network theory, multicriteria decision-making, and optimization.
+He is especially interested in supply chain management, corporate social responsibility, sustainability, social relationships, and risk management.
+The methodological tools that he utilizes are variational inequalities, dynamical systems, network theory, multicriteria decision-making, and optimization.
 Dr. Cruz has published his research in European Journal of Operational Research, Naval Research Logistics, Decision Support Systems, International Journal of Production Research, International Journal of Production Economics, Environment & Planning B, Journal of Cleaner Production, Mathematical and Computer Modelling, Computational Management Science, and Quantitative Finance.
 He has received the School of Business Ackerman Scholarship Award (two times), Outstanding Graduate Teaching Award, Outstanding Undergraduate Teaching Award, and Distinguished Service Award.
 He is the recipient of the 2019 UConn-AAUP Excellence Award: Service Excellence.